USRSE/usrse.github.io/_posts/newsletters/2024-02-29-newsletter.md

 ## Introducing the ModelShare Program

-Through a series of [interactive, online and free workshops](https://sciencegateways.org/networking-community/community-news/n/introducing-modelshare-program), we are bringing the scientific community together to inform the development of guidelines for researchers to effectively implement model-sharing practices throughout the modeling lifecycle.
+Through a series of [interactive, online and free workshops](https://sciencegateways.org/networking-community/community-news/n/introducing-modelshare-program), the scientific community will be brought together to inform the development of guidelines for researchers to effectively implement model-sharing practices throughout the modeling lifecycle.

 The workshops will take place between mid-February and late May 2024, and enable dialogue amongst data scientists, academic publishers, computational modelers, and the wider scientific community.
 Each workshop will host thought-provoking presentations by – or panel discussions with – leading experts.
 Meanwhile, the ModelShare team will ensure that events are welcoming and inclusive of diverse experiences, adhering to the [Open Modeling Foundation’s (OMF) Code of Conduct](https://www.openmodelingfoundation.org/about/code-of-conduct_draft/).